MikeStrusz/Music_Taste_Machine_Learning_Model/README.md

 ## Project Overview

 Hi, I'm Mike Strusz! 👋
 I'm a Data Analyst based in Milwaukee, passionate about solving real-world problems through data-driven insights.
-With a strong background in data analysis, visualization, and machine learning, I’m always expanding my skills to stay at the forefront of the field.
+With a strong background in data analysis, visualization, and machine learning, I'm always expanding my skills to stay at the forefront of the field.

 Before transitioning into data analytics, I spent over a decade as a teacher, where I developed a passion for making learning engaging and accessible.
 This experience has shaped my approach to data: breaking down complex concepts into understandable and actionable insights.

-This project is, if I’m being honest, something I initially wanted for my own use.
-As an avid listener of contemporary music, I love evaluating and experiencing today’s best music, often attending concerts to immerse myself in the artistry.
+This project is, if I'm being honest, something I initially wanted for my own use.
+As an avid listener of contemporary music, I love evaluating and experiencing today's best music, often attending concerts to immerse myself in the artistry.
 But beyond my personal interest, this project became a fascinating exploration of how machine learning can use past behavior to predict future preferences.
-It’s not about tracking listeners; it’s about understanding patterns and applying them to create better, more personalized experiences.
-This approach has broad applications, from music to e-commerce to customer segmentation, and it’s a powerful tool for any business looking to anticipate and meet customer needs.
+It's not about tracking listeners; it's about understanding patterns and applying them to create better, more personalized experiences.
+This approach has broad applications, from music to e-commerce to customer segmentation, and it's a powerful tool for any business looking to anticipate and meet customer needs.

 The goal of this project is to predict my music preferences and recommend new albums from Spotify's "New Music Friday" playlist.
 The model uses a combination of regression techniques, network analysis, and feature engineering to make personalized recommendations.
 Key features include: